Verifoxx-LTD/verifoxx-cheri-wamr/tests/wamr-linux-cheri-purecap-tests/wasi-testsuite/README.md

 A Verifoxx JIRA ticket has been raised to cover explanation of why these are skipped.

-## Experimental CHERI-WAMR Compartmentalisation Testing
+### Experimental CHERI-WAMR Compartmentalisation Testing Results
-The *linux-cheri-purecap-capmgr* product build generates the experimental iwasm capability manager and WAMR as libiwasm, a dynamic shared object library.
-This application can be tested with the WASI-TestSuite for CHERI Morello using the same methods as described above, but please note the following:

-1. The WASI Test Suite program does not support passing the new *--wamr-lib=<.so>* option, therefore ensure you place the *libiwasm.so* in the same folder as *iwasm* so it can be found using the default search path.
+Results for the *linux-cheri-purecap-capmgr* product build are identical to the standard product port, *linux-cheri-purecap*.

+Note that:
+1. To pass the new *--wamr-lib=<.so>* option the *wamr-cheri-compart.py* adapter was used, and a JSON configuration containing the key *libiwasm* was provided.
-2. AOT is not currently supported on this experimental product version, therefore use the *wamr-cheri.py* adapter and not *wamr-cheri-aot.py*.
+2. AOT is not currently supported on this experimental product version, therefore the adapter and JSON config make no provisions for AOT.
-3. It is possible some tests may fail on the experimental platform as it is still a work in progress.